-The Company awarded 775,000 and 523,048 PSUs during the quarter ended March 31, 2014 and 2013, respectively, under the 2010 Plan based upon achieving certain cash flow performance goals for each respective year.
-These PSUs vest such that one-half of the PSUs subject to the award vest one year following the grant, and the remainder of the PSUs vest two years following the grant, subject to the recipient's continued service to the Company on each vesting date and the Company achieving the performance goals.
-If the performance goals is achieved at the threshold level the number of shares issuable in respect of the PSUs would be equal to half the number of PSUs granted.
+The Company awarded 775,000 PSUs for the six months ended June 30, 2014 and 523,048 PSUs for the six months ended June 30, 2013 under the 2010 Plan based upon achieving certain cash flow performance goals for each respective year.
+These PSUs vest such that one-half of the PSUs subject to the award vest one year following the grant, and the remainder of the PSUs vest two years following the grant, subject to the recipient's continued service to the Company on each vesting date and the Company achieving the performance goal is achieved at the threshold level the number of shares issuable in respect of the PSUs would be equal to half the number of PSUs granted.
 If the performance goal is achieved at the target level, the number of shares issuable in respect of the PSUs would be equal to the number of PSUs granted.
 If the performance goal is achieved at the superior level, the number of shares issuable in respect of the PSUs would be equal to two times the number PSUs granted.
 The number of shares issuable upon achievement of the performance goal at the levels between the threshold and target levels or target level and superior levels is determined using linear interpolation.
 Achievement below the threshold level results in no shares being issuable in respect of the PSUs.

 During 2013, the Company revised its estimate of forecasted performance criteria and concluded that the performance target would not likely be achieved for the PSUs that were granted in 2013.
-The 358,308 outstanding PSUs that were granted in 2013 were cancelled in February 2014 when the Company determined that it had not attained the threshold performance target for the 2013 awards.
-At March 31, 2014, there were 775,000 PSUs outstanding, all of which were granted in 2014.
+The 358,308 outstanding PSUs that were granted in 2013 were canceled in February 2014 when the Company determined that it had not attained the threshold performance target for the 2013 awards.